sebaslogen/resaca/README.md

 Until now...

 # Usage
-Inside your `@Composable` function create and retrieve an object using the `rememberScoped` to remember any type of object (including ViewModels).
+Inside your `@Composable` function create and retrieve an object using `rememberScoped` to remember any type of object (including ViewModels).
 That's all 🪄✨

 Example